richgumy/black_sensor/README.md

 - Lower power MCU

 ## 2 - ERT PCB firmware
-The PCB firmware is all written in C for the ESP32-WROOM SoC.
+The PCB firmware is all written in C for the ESP32-WROOM SoC connected to a custom 'ERT PCB'.
 The firmware applies an electrode pattern to the electrodes and sends measurement data via the USB UART serial connection.
 The basic electrode drive process is:
 1. Apply current to 2 electrodes
 2. Measure voltage across 16 electrode pairs